Ben Avon and neighbours from Linn of Quoich

 Descending Beinn Bhreac into Glen Quoich

-Heather clads the ground south of Beinn Bhreac and it's steep initially too !
-Persist and you'll descend into a lovely Caledonian Scots Pine forest, following the Allt an Dubh-ghlinne back to your bike .
+Heather clads the ground south-east of Beinn Bhreac and it's steep initially too !
+Persist and a direct descent is made into a lovely Caledonian Scots Pine forest to then follow the Allt an Dubh-ghlinne back to the crossing on the River Quoich made earlier in the day .

 Pick up your bike and enjoy the cycle back to Linn of Quoich.